Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/apply_rulecurve_example.rst

 We consider a reservoir with a single inflow, ``Q_in``, and an outflow ``Q_out``. ``Q_out`` is comprised of a single component, a sluice, ``Q_sluice``.
-Reservoir outflow should be determined to achieve the rulecurve (elevation of 1600m) Wish to achieve rulecurve elevation in single timestep with a maximum of 10m3/s = 36000 m3/timestep
+The reservoir outflow should be determined to achieve the rulecurve (elevation of 1600m).
+The rulecurve elevation should be achieved in single timestep with a maximum outflow of 10m3/s = 36000 m3/timestep.

 The :py:meth:`.ReservoirModel.apply_rulecurve` scheme can be applied to model these operations.